EnhancedRealityXR/HMDPose/README.md

 # HMDPose for Meta Quest 3

-HMDPose is a Unity-based application designed for the Meta Quest 3.
+HMDPose is an Android OpenXR Unity application.
 It runs as a flatscreen (2D) background application and forwards the Head Mounted Display (HMD) pose (position and rotation) to [Opentrack](https://github.com/opentrack/opentrack) over the local network via UDP.

-This allows you to use your Quest 3 as a head tracker for PC games or other applications that support Opentrack, even while the Quest is running other 2D Android apps or just sitting in the background.
+This allows you to use your Headset as a head tracker for PC games or other applications that support Opentrack, even while simultaneously running other 2D apps or any immersive app/game on your headset.
+For example, HMDPose adds 3-DOF and 6-DOF capabilities to non VR games that can be played through existing PCVR solutions such as ALVR/VirtualDesktop/SteamLink/MetaLink.

 ## Features